 Master of Science in Three Phases

-The MSCA portion of the degree program is comprised of three phases:
+The MSCA degree program is comprised of three phases:

 - Fellowship Program in Cochlear Implants (15 Credits)